 \subsection{General Hamiltonians}

-The final actions we obtain via the EFT of gravitating spinning objects contain position and spin variables that correspond to the generalized canonical gauge formulated in \cite{Levi:2015msa}.
-This enables to directly derive the general Hamiltonians via a Legendre transform only with respect to the velocity variables, similar to the simplicity in non-spinning sectors.
+The final actions that we obtain via the EFT of gravitating spinning objects contain position and spin variables that correspond to the generalized canonical gauge we formulated therein \cite{Levi:2015msa}.
+This enables to directly derive the general Hamiltonians via a Legendre transform only with respect to the position variables, similar to sectors without spin.
 For this derivation of the Hamiltonian all the sectors in table \ref{finalredefs} need to be taken into account consistently.
-Notably, we obtain the most general Hamiltonians in an arbitrary reference frame, and these in turn uniquely allow to study the global Poincar\'e invariants in phase space.
+It should be highlighted that we obtain the most general Hamiltonians in an arbitrary reference frame, and these in turn uniquely allow to study the global Poincar\'e invariants in phase space.

 Due to the existence and uniqueness of the Poincar\'e algebra, the ability to find a closed solution for it, with some given derived Hamiltonian, provides a significant validation of the latter, as will be further discussed in section \ref{poincareupto5pn} below.
-For phenomenological applications however these general Hamiltonians can be gradually simplified, starting from restriction to the COM frame, and further specialized configurations, in which one can obtain compact observables, see section \ref{spechamsnobs} below.
-The Hamiltonians can also be simplified into EOB models which are crucial to generate GW templates.
+For phenomenological applications these general Hamiltonians can be gradually simplified, starting from their restriction to the COM frame, and then to further specialized configurations, in which one can obtain compact observables, see section \ref{spechamsnobs} below.
+The Hamiltonians can also be simplified into EOB models, which are crucial to generate GW templates.